branden-chaisorn/Mission-Seattle/README.md

     - ./gradlew test
 - Run app
     - Copy debug.keystore to your root android folder (~/.android/debug.keystore on Mac) and run via Android studio.
+    This is required to run Google Maps without a release APK and signing.

 ## Assumptions
 - Zoom controls are not required.